AnnaWilliford/SWC_Fall2019_lessons/Lesson3_Git_GitHub.md

 Now, what is even better, you can contribute to the project you forked/cloned(copied) by suggesting changes to the documents in the repository.
 If, for example, you find a better way to explain some topic we were covering in this workshop, you can make changes to the lessons locally on your machine and then send a `pull request` to the owner of repository.
 The owner will review your changes and decide to accept(merge) proposed changes or reject them.

 Want to try?
-Go to `SWC_spring2019_lessons` repo on your local machine and open a new topic branch for the project:
+Go to `SWC_Fall2019` repo on your local machine and open a new topic branch for the project:
 ```
 $ git checkout -b YourName
 ```
 You can now modify and add anything you want in this project.
 When ready with your final contributions, you will be able to send your pull request.

-For example, add your created new file, say "Python_Basics_NewChallenge"
+For example, add your created new file, say "IntroToR_NewChallenge"
 ```
 #create new file
 $ git add .
-$ git commit -m "add new file"
+$ git commit -m "add new challenge"

 #Push your topic branch up to your fork:
 $ git push origin YourName